-As in 2018, Vonovia’s portfolio has shown very positive development.
-The demand for apartments in metropolitan areas remains stronger than the supply, pushing rent levels up considerably.
+As in 2019, Vonovia’s portfolio has shown very positive development.
+The demand for apartments in metropolitan areas remains stronger than the supply, reflected in the moderate rise in rent levels.
 Rental growth is also being helped along by the extensive investments made in the energy-efficient modernization of our buildings and improvements to the fittings in our apartments.
-At the same time, the residential real estate market remains particularly dynamic.
+At the same time, the residential real estate market remains dynamic – despite the coronavirus pandemic.
+Developments were positive in Berlin as well, in spite of the rent freeze.
 Since the return expectations of property buyers have dropped further, the increase in market values is ahead of rent developments (yield compression).
-The positive effects resulting from the increased demand, modernization and yield compression have resulted in a considerable 11.8% increase in the value of our property portfolio compared with the previous year, after adjustments for acquisitions and sales.
-In addition to the internal valuation, the property assets are also assessed by the independent property appraisers CBRE GmbH in Germany and Austria, Savills Sweden AB in cooperation with Malmöbryggan Fastighetsekonomi AB for Victoria Park’s portfolio and Savills Sweden AB for Hembla’s portfolio.
+The positive effects resulting from the increased demand, modernization and yield compression have resulted in a considerable 9.4% increase in the value of our property portfolio compared with the previous year, after adjustments for acquisitions and sales and excluding currency effects.
+In addition to the internal valuation, the property assets are also assessed by the independent property appraiser CBRE GmbH in Germany and Austria and Savills Sweden AB in cooperation with Malmöbryggan Fastighetsekonomi AB for the portfolio in Sweden.
 The market value resulting from the CBRE expert opinion deviates from the internal valuation result by less than 0.1%.
 The result from the external valuation was adopted for the Swedish portfolio.

 Regular Determination of the Fair Values Creates a Transparent Valuation of the Company’s Properties

 Calculating and showing the fair values provides a control parameter inside the company and also helps to make the development of the value of our assets transparent to people outside the company.

 The fair value of the portfolio of residential properties was determined, in accordance with IAS 40 and IFRS 13, on the basis of the International Valuation Standard Committee’s definition of market value.